 This Resource Guide provides the basis for an educational effort that should be updated as implementation of the Affordable Care Act progresses in Illinois and lessons are learned.
-It presents general information, including a presentation to frame the context of justice-involved populations in relation to the Affordable Care Act, a Question and Answer (Q&A) document with general information about the Affordable Care Act as relevant to Illinois, and multiple handouts that can be used by justice practitioners.
-It also includes a Q&A document specifically relevant to inmates in the Illinois Department of Corrections (IDOC), a Process Map, and a presentation that accompanies the map to be used when training with IDOC staff.
-Lastly, it includes a number of national and state resources, including links to health benefit websites and articles and reports relevant to justice-involved adults and the Affordable Care Act.
+Section I presents general information, including a presentation to frame the context of justice-involved populations in relation to the Affordable Care Act, a Question and Answer (Q&A) document with general information about the Affordable Care Act as relevant to Illinois, and multiple handouts that can be used by justice practitioners.